James L. Powell: Committee for Skeptical Inquiry

 On February 15, 2023, the following editor's note was posted on the Bunch et al. paper: "Readers are alerted that concerns raised about the data presented and the conclusions of this article are being considered by the Editors.
-A further editorial response will follow the resolution of these issues.".
+A further editorial response will follow the resolution of these issues."
 On April 24, 2025, Nature issued a formal retraction note, citing concerns about methodology, analysis, and data interpretation.
+Also on April 24, 2025, an expanded version with the same title was submitted to the Comet Research Group journal “Airbursts and Cratering Impacts”, for which Powell serves as co-editor.
+It was accepted for publication on May 4, 2025.